 How do you select your products?

 Christina designs the collars and leashes herself.
-Each collar is made from high-quality material including the same that is used in parachute chords and survival gear.
+Each collar is made from high-quality material, including the same material used in parachute chords and survival gear.
 Get Wagging partners with a local Austin production studio, Gallery One Point Fashion, to make their collars.

 How do you find your customers?

 Get Wagging does a lot of local events.
 They try their best to participate in events that raise money for local shelters where they can also showcase their products.
 They also engage in social media marketing across Facebook and Instagram, search ads via Google Adwords, and email marketing blasts.
-One of the strategies that is successful for them is doing Instagram photo contests where users submit captions and photos to win a free box.
+One of their successful strategies is doing Instagram photo contests, where users submit captions and photos to win a free box.
 Past winners have even put us in contact with the shelters where they rescued their very own dogs, so that they can start receiving our donated collars and leashes as well.

 What is the most difficult part of running a subscription box business?

-“I think until you actually physically jump into it there’s a lot of little details you overlook.
-You can tell yourself ‘okay we’re going to do this’ but it’s not always that simple” said Christina.
-One of the big things for Jason and Christina were boxes.
+“I think until you actually physically jump into it, there’s a lot of little details you overlook.
+You can tell yourself, ‘Okay, we’re going to do this,’ but it’s not always that simple,” said Christina.
+One of the big challenges for Jason and Christina were boxes.
 “Boxes were a something we just overlooked.
 Where are you going to get them?
 Who’s going to put them together?
 How are you going to brand them?
 Plus, they’re a lot harder to put together than you expect.
 The box we use have these tiny creases that you have to get right or they won’t close.
 It’s a small thing, but no, not as simple as we thought.”